 There are no modifications to the continuity provisions for companies that apply to resettlements.
 Accordingly, if 49% continuity is not maintained following a resettlement, any tax losses will be forfeited in companies other than look-through companies.

 Further, if 66% continuity is not maintained in a company (other than a qualifying company), any imputation credits will be lost.

 However, if the company whose shares are being resettled is in a position to declare an imputed dividend, some or all of the credits may be utilised prior to the resettlement.

 Yes, shareholder continuity of 66% or more for imputation credits will not be satisfied.
 The resettlement of the shares will affect the company’s ability to carry forward any pre-existing losses and will give rise to forfeiture of the imputation credits.
-Payment of a taxable bonus issue or a dividend should be considered prior to resettlement (if possible) to address the issue.
+However, the imputation credit problem may easily be overcome by way of a taxable bonus issue or a dividend prior to resettlement.

 GST must be accounted for on any taxable supplies that are made pursuant to the resettlement